 "Limited Liability Company" or "Company."
-An association that is a limited liability company organized and existing under Act 106 of 1994, known as the Limited Liability Company Act.
+An association that is a limited liability company organized and existing under Pa.
+Act 106 of 1994, known as the Limited Liability Company Act, or organized and existing under an Act of another state or commonwealth...